22rw/dode/README.md

 [do.de](https://www.do.de) module for Caddy
 ===========================

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
 It can be used to manage DNS records with [do.de](https://www.do.de).
+For more information see https://github.com/libdns/dode.

 ## Caddy module name